bazald/take_ref/README.md

 # take_ref
-The TakeRef trait for Rust enables optimization when cloning is necessary only some of the time.
+The TakeRef trait for Rust enables more efficient argument passing when cloning may be expensive and needed only rarely.